scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/obsolete/bugReportQualityAnalyzer/index.md

 #Project Idea:

-There is a nice paper called [âWhat Makes a Good Bug Report?â](http://thomas-zimmermann.com/publications/files/bettenburg-fse-2008.pdf) by researchers from Germany, Switzerland, and Canada.
+There is a nice paper called [“What Makes a Good Bug Report?”](http://thomas-zimmermann.com/publications/files/bettenburg-fse-2008.pdf) by researchers from Germany, Switzerland, and Canada.
 This paper suggests that there is a big misunderstanding between bug reporters and bug fixers.

 In other words, bug reporters often miss very valuable information about the bugs in their reports.
 That leads to delayed fixes.